 However, the more carefully you detoxify your body, the milder your symptoms will be.
 Giving up alcohol without a careful treatment plan could lead to long-term damage to your body and your mental health.

-The time it will take for your body to completely detox from alcohol may vary depending on various factors.
+The time alcohol detoxification takes to work it will take may vary depending on various factors.

 For example, the strength of your alcohol addiction or dependency may impact how long it takes for you to break free from symptoms.
 What's more, we all experience withdrawal in different ways and strengths, too.